gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

 Pitching Your Team
 ==================

 Reaching out and getting attention is hard.
-Here’s some tips on how to sell your team!
+Here's some tips on how to sell your team!

 Types of Pitches
 ----------------

-As part of outreach, you’ll generally be pitching some form of idea to some person or organization.
-Here’s a couple examples of different pitch structures:
+As part of outreach, you'll generally be pitching some form of idea to some person or organization.
+Here's a couple examples of different pitch structures:

 .. tab-set::

    .. tab-item:: Cold Call

-      This is probably the most common type of pitch you’ll make.
+      This is probably the most common type of pitch you'll make.
 Cold calling involves reaching out to someone unprompted, and can take the form of an email or phone call.

    .. tab-item:: "Startup"